vcokltfre/bot-tutorial/docs/part3.md

 from discord.ext import commands # This is the part of discord.py that helps us build bots
 ```

 Epic!
-Now we can use the discord.ext.commands module, we need to actually create a bot instance that will run our commands:
+Now that we can use the discord.ext.commands module, we need to actually create a bot instance that will run our commands:

 ```py
 bot = commands.Bot(command_prefix="!")